 Where to look

 Here are some good websites to find apartments.
-Use the sort functionality to drill down on your desired number of bedrooms, budget, etc. It might surprise you, but Craigslist is actually a very useful site in finding apartments (especially places whose owners/landlords are desperate to rent out).
+Use the sort functionality to drill down on your desired number of bedrooms, budget, etc. It might surprise you, but Craigslist is actually a very useful site for finding apartments (especially places whose owners/landlords are desperate to rent out).

 Note: This DOES NOT mean you should trust Craigslist implicitly.
 Here’s their own guide on how to recognize potential scammers.